Easy Red Robin Campfire Sauce

 Find more copycat dipping sauce recipes below.
 You are sure to find the sauce from your favorite restaurant.

-You can purchase the bottled version of campfire sauce in the store.
+You can purchase the bottled campfire sauce at the store.
 When you make homemade sauce, it tastes much better.
-So be sure to give this recipe a try and be amazed by the wonderful smokey flavor!
+So be sure to give this recipe a try and be amazed by the wonderful smoky flavor!

 Be sure to check out more of my copycat sauces and popular restaurant recipes.